 Most good-quality toddler toothbrushes have extra-soft bristles with rounded tips to prevent accidental gum damage.

 Even though it’s the hardest substance in the body, tooth enamel can also begin to wear down due to the firmness of the bristles.
-This enamel wear has been proven to cause an increase in tooth sensitivity (source).

 These adverse effects of regular toothbrushes on a growing mouth should make you want to avoid them for your toddler.
 Ensure that any toothbrush you select for your toddler has suitable bristles for their age so they can comfortably brush their teeth every day!

 Regular Toothbrush Heads Are Too Large for a Toddler’s Mouth

 When choosing a toothbrush for your toddler, consider the size of the toothbrush relative to the size of your kid’s mouth.
 Regular toothbrushes don’t have brush heads that would fit into a small toddler’s mouth.